ritterim/rimdev-blog/_posts/2017-02-28-publishing-to-npm-using-appveyor.md

 authors: Ken Dale
 ---

+**Note: This should only be done for private repositories.
+An unencrypted API key could be retrieved by any GitHub user submitting a pull request.**

+---

 AppVeyor does not currently provide built-in support for publishing to npm (at least, currently).
 Instead, we can provide the npm token as an AppVeyor UI configured environment variable and run `npm pack` and `npm publish`.

 ## Setup environment variable